stlab/better-code/better-code/src/chapter-4-types.md

 We call set of (non-negative) mathematical integers the **notional range** of `Int64`.
-At a high level, we program as though types can represent all members of their notional range, but due to the finiteness of memory and for performance reasons, a type's actual **range**—the set of values it can represent—is often limited.
+At a high level, we program as though types can represent all members of their notional range, but because memory is finite and for performance reasons, a type's **range**—the set of values it can represent—is often a subset of its **notional range**.

 Types can take different approaches to this discrepancy.
+In Swift, integer arithmetic operations have the precondition that the result is representable, and violating that precondition is a fatal error.
-Integer arithmetic operations cause a fatal error when the result can't be represented—representability is a precondition.
-Floating point operations give approximate results.
+Floating point operations, on the other hand, give approximate results.
 Approximation is very difficult to specify and work with, so a representability precondition is almost always the preferred approach.

-The notional value of an `Int` is some mathematical integer.
-You know that

-The notional value of `x` `let x = 1` is the mathematical integer value 1.
-We know that's the case because even though you can view an `Int` as a

 The value of a `Point2D`
 instance is directly represented by the values of its stored `x` and